Rippling/OpenAPIDocs/docs/e-Scopes.md

 # Scopes

-The beginning of an awesome article...

-You will need to provide Rippling with your application scopes.
-These scopes are transparently displayed to Rippling customer's that choose to install the application.
+Rippling Application Partners are required to provide Rippling with their necessary application scopes.
+These scopes are transparently displayed to Rippling customers during the installation process to ensure the transparent authorization of access to their company's information.

 Scopes           | Description
 -----------------|---------------------------------------------------------------------------------------------------------------------------
 company          | The parent company scope.
-This is a prequisite to additional company:* scopes, but does not serve as a scope superset. employee         | The parent employee scope.
-This is a prerequisite to additional employee:* scopes, but does not serve as a scope superset. company:activity | Permission to read information regarding the company's activity. company:address  | Permission to read the company's address. company:phone    | Permission to read the company's phone information.
+This is a prequisite to any additional company:* scopes, but does not serve as a scope superset. employee         | The parent employee scope.
+This is a prerequisite to any additional employee:* scopes, but does not serve as a scope superset. company:activity | Permission to read information regarding the company's activity. company:address  | Permission to read the company's address. company:phone    | Permission to read the company's phone information.